Simple Creepy Mini Halloween Pizzas with the best no-rise pizza crust recipe! Mini pizzas are a fun party idea for Halloween with your kids.

 - 1 1/2 teaspoons granulated sugar

 - 3/4 teaspoon salt

 - 3 Tablespoons oil (vegetable or canola oil)

 - 1 cup pizza sauce

-- 1/2 lb cheese (I used a round of fresh mozzarella, but shredded works well too)
+- 1/2 pound cheese (I used a round of fresh mozzarella, but shredded works well too)

-- Other ideas: Pepperoni , bell peppers, olives, onion, pineapple, parsley, salami, Canadian bacon
+- Other pizza topping ideas: Pepperoni , bell peppers, olives, onion, pineapple, parsley, salami, Canadian bacon

 - Preheat oven to 450°F.